bhargavmodak/streamlit-google-oauth/docs/chapter2.md

     """ % (url)
     st.write(nav_script, unsafe_allow_html=True)
 ```
-This is included in [utils.py](../sample/utils.py).
+Check [utils.py](../sample/utils.py) for the implementation.

-There's another method for opening in a new tab:
+Note: There's another method for opening in a new tab, if you prefer that:

 ```python
 def nav_to(url):